JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-27-roberta_token_classifier_pos_tagger_id.md

 ## Description

-This model was imported from `Hugging Face` and it's been fine-tuned on [indonlu's](https://hf.co/datasets/indonlu) POSP dataset for the Indonesian language, leveraging `RoBERTa` embeddings and `RobertaForTokenClassification` for POS tagging purposes.
+This model has been fine-tuned on POSP dataset for the Indonesian language, leveraging `RoBERTa` embeddings and `RobertaForTokenClassification` for POS tagging purposes.

 ## Predicted Entities